TheRealAgentK/facebook-cf-sdk/README.md

 # Downloads

-Github has deprecated the Download section, to download the latest version of the SDK, please use the project's "Download ZIP" button or clone the repository to your local machine.
+Github has deprecated the Download section, to download the latest version of the SDK, please use the project's "Download ZIP" button, clone the repository to your local machine or grab a [specific tag](https://github.com/TheRealAgentK/facebook-cf-sdk/tags).

 # Bugs